The Xometry app works best with JavaScript enabled!

 What Is the Difference Between Polymers and Plastics in Terms of Impact Strength?

 Impact strength is a material’s ability to resist fracture due to a sudden applied load or shock.
-The impact strength of polymers vs. plastic largely depends on the material’s crystal structure.
-Semi-crystalline plastics tend to have higher impact strength than polymers since their close-packed crystal structures are harder and more resistant to deformation.
+Impact strength depends on polymer type, molecular structure, and crystallinity.
+Some semi-crystalline plastics (like polyethylene) can have higher impact strength than brittle amorphous polymers, but this is not universal.

 Summary